 MOVES (MOtor Vehicle Emissions Simulator) is a computer program designed by the US Environmental Protection Agency (EPA) to estimate air pollution emissions from mobile sources.
-MOVES2010 (hereafter referred to as MOVES) replaces EPA's previous emissions model for on-road mobile sources, MOBILE6.2.
-MOVES can be used to estimate exhaust and evaporative emissions as well as brake and tire wear emissions from all types of on-road vehicles.
+EPA created MOVES as a state-of-the-art model for estimating emissions from all onroad vehicles including cars, trucks, motorcycles, and buses.
+MOVES is based on analysis of millions of emission test results and considerable advances in the Agency's understanding of vehicle emissions.
+MOVES can be used to estimate exhaust and evaporative emissions as well as brake and tire wear emissions from all types of on-road vehicles for any part of the country, except California.1